nethesis/nethvoice-wizard-ui/docs/modelConfig.md

 Each variable name must match one of the variable names defined in the related Tancredi template, whereas the list of allowed values that a variable can store can be derived from:

 - the phone datasheet
 - a Tancredi macro.
-By now these macro define the allowed values for `language`, `timezone` and `tonezone` variables
+By now these macros define the allowed values for `language`, `timezone` and `tonezone` variables

 A variable type can be one of the following: